Same-sex marriage in the District of Columbia

-Same-sex marriage in the District of Columbia has been legal since March 3, 2010.
+Same-sex marriage has been legal in the District of Columbia since March 3, 2010.
 On December 18, 2009, Mayor Adrian Fenty signed a bill passed by the D.C.
 Council on December 15 legalizing same-sex marriage.
 Following the signing, the measure entered a mandatory congressional review of 30 work days.
 Marriage licenses became available on March 3, and marriages began on March 9, 2010.
-The District of Columbia became the first jurisdiction in the United States below the Mason–Dixon line to allow same-sex couples to marry.
+The District of Columbia was the first jurisdiction in the United States below the Mason–Dixon line to allow same-sex couples to marry.

-In addition to recognizing same-sex marriages, the District has also allowed residents to enter into registered domestic partnerships since 1992.
-Since the passage of the Domestic Partnership Judicial Determination of Parentage Act of 2009, the District has recognized civil unions and domestic partnerships performed in other jurisdictions that have all the rights and responsibilities of marriage.
+In addition to recognizing same-sex marriages, the District has also allowed residents to enter into registered domestic partnerships since 2002.
+Since the passage of the Domestic Partnership Judicial Determination of Parentage Act of 2009, the District has recognized civil unions and domestic partnerships performed in other jurisdictions that grant all the rights and responsibilities of marriage.
 The law gives the mayor discretion to recognize relationships from states with lesser benefits.

 Domestic partnerships

+Background and summary

 Domestic partnerships in the District of Columbia are open to both same-sex and opposite-sex couples.
 One of the unusual features of the original bill establishing domestic partnerships was that it allowed partnerships to be created between people who were related by blood (e.g., siblings or a parent and adult child, provided both were single).
 All couples registered as domestic partners are entitled to the same rights as family members and spouses to visit their domestic partners in hospital and jail and to make decisions concerning the treatment of a domestic partner's remains and estate after the partner's death.

 The measure also grants a number of benefits to District government employees.
 Domestic partners are eligible for health insurance coverage, can use annual leave or unpaid leave for the birth or adoption of a dependent child or to care for a domestic partner or a partner's dependents, and can make funeral arrangements for a deceased partner.